 1. If applicable, prepare the injection site with administration of an appropriate local anesthesia.

 2. Attach syringe containing thawed product suspension (as described in the instructions for dilution and injection) to the injection needle.
 3. Insert the needle tip into the external anal sphincter and slowly inject the prepared suspension.
-4. A large rectangular area of the page has been completely blacked out, indicating that the original content has been redacted.

 5. Ascertain the presence of bleeding or excessive trauma at the injection site.